dart-lang/language/resources/type-system/flow-analysis.md

 that keeps whatever promotions are present in both control flow paths, with the exception that if at any point the types in the two chains become unrelated (neither `T₁ <: T₂` nor `T₂ <: T₁`), then further promotions are dropped._

+_See https://github.com/dart-lang/language/issues/4757 for a proposed
+improvement to this._

 The `join` relation is idempotent and commutative by construction.
 It is not associative.